Effective Date: May 28, 2008

 b.
 Comply with all applicable Federal regulations and guidelines, the "Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals" (PHS Policy), the guidelines in the National Research Council's "Guide for the Care and Use of Laboratory Animals," and the International Council for Science, Committee on Space Research (COSPAR) Policy and Guidelines for the Use and Care of Animals in Space-borne Research.

 c.
 It is NASA's policy for all NASA Centers and Component Facilities that conduct activities, regardless of funding source, involving animals will be covered at all times by a current Animal Welfare Assurance (AWA) approved by the National Institutes of Health, Office of Laboratory Animal Welfare (OLAW).

 d.
 All NASA Centers and Component Facilities that conduct activities

-involving animals shall actively seek to receive and maintain accreditation
+involving animals willl actively seek to receive and maintain accreditation

 by the Association for Assessment and Accreditation of Laboratory Animal

 a.
 This NPD applies to NASA Headquarters and NASA Centers, including Component Facilities, and to all activities involving animals funded by or sponsored by NASA or conducted in or on NASA facilities, aircraft, or spacecraft.
 Such activities include those conducted under a cooperative agreement or grant, contract, reimbursable agreement, or other arrangement or agreement, entered into by NASA and another Government agency, private entity, non-Federal public entity, or foreign entity.